 Input Signal Debouncing

-For all the switches used in this reaction timer, it doesn’t need any debouncer.
-But for those two buttons, they need different debouncing methods.
+For all the switches used in this reaction timer, it does not require any debouncer.
+However, for those two buttons (Start Button and Test Button), they need different debouncing methods.

 For the start button, it is only used as a signal for starting the test.
-So the debouncer for start button is just the sample pipeline debouncer as we implemented in the lab.
+The debouncer for start button is just the same pipeline debouncer as we implemented in the lab.
 The pipeline is described as a single register.
-The different from the lab version is the pipeline level could be modified by a parameter.
+The difference between our design with the lab version is that the pipeline level could be modified by a parameter.
 If we still use the way as what we did in the Lab, the value used to detect the button pressed would be 2n+1-1 in decimal.
 To reduce the work of FPGA, we store the inverse of the button instead of its original value.
-When the button pressed for a while, the value of the pipeline should be 0.
+When the button is pressed for a while, the value of the pipeline should be 0.
 The debouncer module also uses logic equal to avoid the high impedance value comparison.
-Due to the limitation of the integer is 32-bit as default, hence this module could support up to 32-level pipeline.
-In the implementation of reaction timer, this level has been set to 5.
+Due to the limitation of the integer is 32-bit by default, this module could support up to 32-level pipeline.
+In the implementation of reaction timer, this pipeline level has been set to 5.

-For the test button, it needs for lower latency to get accurate result.
-Here, we use a latched debouncer for the test button, which allows us to reduce latency within 10ns.
+For the test button, it requires lower latency to obtain accurate result.
+Here, we use a latched debouncer for the test button, which allows us to reduce latency to be smaller than 10ns.
 The edge detector would add another 10ns delay to the signal.
-Hence, the total latency of the test button pressed is 20ns for these two modules.
-However, this won’t affect the precise of our final result.
-It will explain further later.
+Hence, the total latency of the test button is 20ns for these two modules.
+However, this will not affect the accuracy of our final result.
+It will be explained later.

 Global Timer

 The global timer module is a simple counter start running at the very beginning.
 It works like the UNIX timestamp.
 There is a 32-bit unsigned register and initializes as 0.
-This register increase 1 for each 100MHz rising edge.
-Hence, it would warp around every 42,949,672,950 nanoseconds, which is around 43 seconds.
-This value doesn’t reset neither reset signal is high nor enable signal is low.
+This register is increased by 1 at each 100MHz rising edge.
+Hence, it would wrap around every 42,949,672,950 nanoseconds, which is around 43 seconds.
+This value does not reset neither when reset signal is high nor when enable signal is low.

 This global timer would be used as the seed of the randomized number generator.
 This makes the possibility of the same interval as its previous trial reduce to 142,949,672,9502 every 42 seconds.